 Next, just follow the instructions of Siri and then you will be able to play your Apple Music songs on your Homepod.

-As we all know, all the songs on Apple Music are DRM-protected, for which we are unable to save them as local files.
-To keep Apple Music forever, we’ll have to get rid of its’ DRM protection.
-Here we are going to show you a good way to get DRM-free Apple Music by converting Apple songs to a common format so that we can easily save them to our local computer.
+As we all know, all the songs on Apple Music are encoded, for which we are unable to save them as local files.
+To keep Apple Music forever, we’ll have to get rid of this.
+Here we are going to show you a good way to get royalty-free Apple Music by converting Apple songs to a common format so that we can easily save them to our local computer.

-With three simple steps, you can easily download songs from Apple Music and enjoy them on any other media players as you like: 1) Click "Add" button on the upper right to upload your Apple Music to NoteBurner; 2) Click "Settings" button on the upper right to choose output format (MP3/ AAC/ FLAC/ WAV) and customize output path; 3) Click "Convert" button to convert your Apple Music to the output format you set in Step 2 and saved them to the designated output path.
+With three simple steps, you can easily download songs from Apple Music and enjoy them on any other media players as you like: 1) Choose "iTunes App" as the download mode and click "Add" button on the upper right to upload your Apple Music to NoteBurner; 2) Click "Settings" button on the bottom left to choose output format (MP3/AAC/FLAC/WAV/AIFF/ALAC) and customize output path; 3) Click "Convert" button to convert your Apple Music to the output format you set in Step 2 and saved them to the designated output path.
 For more details, please refer to How to Keep Apple Music Forever.